vyshakhbabji/wiliot-developer-docs/demos/wiliot-demo-webhooks-nodejs/README.md

-# Sample App to demonstrate working of Webhooks for Wiliot
+# Sample App to demonstrate working of Webhooks Connection for Wiliot

 ## Overview

-This sample app demonstrates how to use Wiliot webhooks to receive events from Wiliot devices.
+This sample app demonstrates how to use Wiliot webhooks to receive events from Wiliot Cloud Platform.
 The app is written in Node.js and uses the Express framework.
 It also uses the [ngrok](https://ngrok.com/) tool to generate a webhook URL.

 ## Prerequisites